 What are the most common TV features to look for?

-Once you’ve figured out the size of TV you’re looking for, consider what resolution and type of panel or display you’d like.
+Once you’ve figured out the size of TV you’re looking for, consider what resolution and type of panel or display you’d like when reviewing the countless tv sales.
 (The budget you’ve set aside will also play a large role in determining these features.)
 Do you want a smart TV, with baked-in streaming apps for your Netflix / Disney+ / Hulu binges?
 If so, will you need a set with WiFi, or can you hook it up directly to your router?
 How many HDMI inputs do you need?
 While HDMI switches are available, having a game console (or two), streaming media player, cable box, and digital TV antenna can add up quickly.

 What does 'native resolution' mean?